Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2021-08-10

 Meet Yoast SEO 16.9: This release comes with a brand-new SEO workout that helps you make sure that your content is findable!
 It shows you if your website is suffering from orphaned content problems and helps you fix them.
 Moreover, the plugin now comes with two image SEO assessments and improved performance.
-Read more about what’s new in Yoast SEO 16.9 in [https://yoa.st/release-16-9](our release post)!
+Read more about what’s new in Yoast SEO 16.9 in [our release post](https://yoa.st/release-16-9)!

 #### Enhancements